 Children participate in daily maths, phonics and literacy lessons.

+Literacy lessons are planned daily.
 We read and discuss stories, poems and information books.
 Our stories and books are chosen to focus on children's current interests and reflect the Literacy objectives within the Early Years Framework.
-Children may stay as one group for story time or split into smaller groups to allow children to receive greater adult interaction; complete engaging activities and provide greater opportunities for the teacher to tailor the lessons to the children’s individual learning needs.
+Children may stay as one group for story time or split into smaller groups to allow children to receive greater adult interaction, complete engaging activities and provide greater opportunities for the teacher to tailor the lessons to the children’s individual learning needs.

 In the Early Years we realise the importance of developing children’s vocabulary.
 We use a wide range of books and stories to help extend children’s vocabulary.
 Please help to support this by looking at the vocabulary sheets and help your child to use this vocabulary at home.
-Children with a wider range of vocabulary often make the best progress at school.
+The more children hear and use new words the more they can remember them.
+Children who have a wider range of vocabulary often make the best progress at school.

-Phonics lessons - Phase 1 of the Letters and Sounds program focuses on developing their speaking and listening skills.
+Phonics lessons - Phase 1 of the DfE’s Letters and Sounds program, children focus on developing their speaking and listening skills.
 They focus on listening to the sounds around them and also begin building on their segmenting and blending skills.

 Examples of the Phase 1 Phonics Program